luci/luci-py/appengine/swarming/doc/Schemas.md

     to make it decreasing.
 See task_request.py for more detail.
   - TaskResultSummary has key ID = 1.
   - TaskRunResult has monotonically increasing key ID starting at 1.
-  - TaskToRun has the key ID as `dimensions_hash` value is calculated as an int32 from the TaskRequest.properties.dimensions dictionary.
+  - TaskToRunShard has the key ID as `dimensions_hash` value is calculated as an int32 from the TaskRequest.properties.dimensions dictionary.
   - PerformanceStats has key ID = 1.
   - BotTaskDimensions and TaskDimensions have key ID `dimensions_hash`.
 This